Christopher McKnight Nichols

 Professional Activities (recent, selected)

-An active member of the Society for Historians of American Foreign Relations (SHAFR), the Society for U.S. Intellectual History (S-USIH), the Organization of American Historians (OAH), and the Society for Historians of the Gilded Age and Progressive Era (SHGAPE), Nichols has served on numerous committees and a range of roles for all four societies.
-This year Nichols is on the program committee for the U.S. Intellectual History Annual Conference in Boston, MA, November 3-5, 2022.
+An active member of the Society for Historians of American Foreign Relations (SHAFR), the Society for U.S. Intellectual History (S-USIH), the Organization of American Historians (OAH), and the Society for Historians of the Gilded Age and Progressive Era (SHGAPE), Nichols has served on numerous committees and a range of roles for all four societies, including recently Nichols serving on the program committee for the U.S. Intellectual History Annual Conference (Boston, MA, November 2022).
+Nichols was elected to the SHAFR Council in 2023.
+Nichols also serves as an elected Council Member of the SHGAPE (through January 2026).
+Nichols is part of the organizing committee bringing the 2026 annual conference of SHAFR to Columbus, OH and The Ohio State University in June 2026.

-Nichols was proud to have helped to secure and then establish Oregon State University’s Phi Beta Kappa chapter in 2015-2016 and was the three-time elected faculty president of the campus Phi Beta Kappa chapter, serving through 2020.
+Nichols was proud to have helped to secure through application, assessment, and interview, and then establish Oregon State University’s Phi Beta Kappa chapter in 2015-2016.
+He was the three-time elected faculty president of the OSU campus Phi Beta Kappa chapter, serving through 2020, and was elected Vice President and Historian before that.

 Nichols served as Online Editor of the Journal of the Gilded Age and Progressive Era (2014-2020) and has been on the boards of a number of journals and publications.
 He is an active and dedicated reviewer and evaluator of scholarship and applications for grants, projects, fellowships, publications, promotion, and more, including work with the National Endowment for the Humanities (NEH) and the State Department Office of the Historian, think tanks, centers, institutes, and universities worldwide.

 Nichols is a permanent member of the Council on Foreign Relations.
-He will be cycling off as a member of the Board of Trustees of the Oregon Historical Society in 2022.
+Nichols cycled off as a member of the Board of Trustees of the Oregon Historical Society in 2022 after six years as an elected BoT member.

 Honors (recent, selected)